ggsql-dev/ggsql/README.md

-# VizQL - SQL Visualization Grammar
+# vvSQL - SQL Visualization Grammar

 A SQL extension for declarative data visualization based on the Grammar of Graphics.

-VizQL allows you to write queries that combine SQL data retrieval with visualization specifications in a single, composable syntax.
+vvSQL allows you to write queries that combine SQL data retrieval with visualization specifications in a single, composable syntax.

 ## Example